East Downtown Houston: Culture

 The Texas Guandi Temple is located in East Downtown.
 The temple was established in 1999 by a Vietnamese couple, Charles Loi Ngo and Carolyn.
 They decided to build a temple to Guan Yu (Guandi) after surviving an aggravated robbery, which occurred at their store in the Fifth Ward.
 They believed that Guandi saved their lives during the incident.
 A Vietnamese refugee named Charles Lee coordinated the donations and funding so the temple could be built; Lee stated his motivation was to thank the United States for welcoming him and saving his life when he arrived in 1978.
 The temple is open to followers of all religions, and it has perfumed halls.

+The Chinese Cultural Center was in the old Chinatown.
+Dolph Briscoe, Governor of Texas, attended the opening of the facility.

 Homeless population

 The district has long been known for having a relatively large homeless population.
 Many of the homeless in the Houston area congregate in East Downtown because of the presence of nearby agencies that provide services (which predate the current redevelopment efforts) and several groups that independently provide food, clothing, toiletries, and other items on nearby vacant lots.
 Nearly all Houston non-profit and faith-based agencies which provide services to the homeless, including food and shelter, are located within Downtown and Midtown.
-A major shelter for women and children operated by Star of Hope, a faith-based agency, is located on Emancipation Avenue, between Texas & Franklin; the agency operates a men's facility nearby on the west side of US 59, north of Minute Maid Park.
+A major shelter for women and children operated by Star of Hope, a faith-based agency, is located on Emancipation Avenue, between Texas & Franklin; the agency operates a men's facility nearby on the west side of US 59, north of Daikin Park.

 There has been some tension in recent years between developers who want to revitalize the East Downtown district with commercial and residential projects, and the homeless (and homeless service providers).
 Some have called for the city of Houston to restrict public sleeping on sidewalks and to regulate charitable serving of food.
 It remains to be seen whether or not current services to the homeless can continue in East Downtown in the face of ongoing revitalization and redevelopment efforts.